lumi-a/masters-thesis/thesis.typ

 === Scoring Gasoline
 An instance $I$ was scored by its approximation-ratio $IterRound(I)\/Opt(I)$, for which we could simply use the code#footnote(link("https://github.com/ath4nase/gasoline")) by @Lorieau[p:], specifically $Score(I) =$ `iterative_rounding.SlotOrdered().run(I)`.

-#TODO[Describe the tuning of the instances more]
-#TODO[The score is kinda relevant to the result-section, too.
-Maybe move the problem-specific implementation-details to the respective sections below?]

 = Results
 == Bin-Packing <sec-results-bin-packing>